AnkurDe/Biometrics-ML/README.md

 ---

-# Understanding Image Embedding and Feature Vectors
+# Image Embedding and Feature Vectors

 Image embedding is a fundamental concept in modern computer vision and machine learning, enabling computers to "understand" the content of an image in a numerical format that can be processed by algorithms.